jonathanpotter/config-server-tutorial/README.md

 # Config Server Tutorial

 A tutorial for Spring Cloud Config.
-In Part 1, you will set up a Spring Cloud Config server running locally on a workstation.
+In Part 1 (optional), you will set up a Spring Cloud Config server running locally on a workstation.
 In Part 2, you will set up a GitHub repo where configuration will be managed.
 In Part 3, you will use the config server PCF service instead of managing your own config server app.
 In Part 4, you will see advanced topics such as managing and upgrading a Config Server PCF service instance.

 - [Part 1: Config Server Basics](#Part-1:-Config-Server-Basics)
 - [Part 2: GitHub Configuration Repo](#Part-2:-GitHub-Configuration-Repo)